-In 2021, The Company was cited by its regulator the Eastern Caribbean Central Bank (ECCB) in respect of two (2) breaches of the Banking Act, 2015.
-The breaches were in relation to:
+In 2022, The Company was cited by its regulator the Eastern Caribbean Central Bank (ECCB) in respect of a breach of the Banking Act, 2015.
+The breach was in relation to:

-- Section 49(1) Limit on exposures - Section 50(4) Restriction on exposures to related parties
+• Section 50(4) - Restriction on exposures to related parties

-The Company communicated with the regulator, the Eastern Caribbean Central Bank (ECCB) regarding the identified breaches and has since entered into a Memorandum of Understanding with the ECCB during the fiscal year 2022.
+The Company communicated with the regulator, the Eastern Caribbean Central Bank (ECCB) regarding the identified breach and has since entered into a Memorandum of Understanding with the ECCB during the fiscal year 2023.
 Consequently, the Company is currently taking steps to right size these deficiencies within the timeframe agreed with the ECCB.